 Venomous snakes do not always inject venom when biting, however due to the extremely high toxicity of the venom of this species, it is vital that first aid is performed immediately (Constrictive bandage etc) and the patient is taken immediately to hospital.
 Lack of symptoms may not mean that the victim has not been envenomated.

-Correct and immediate treatment for this species and other dangerous snakes increase the chance of survival.
+Correct and immediate first aid and treatment for this species and other dangerous snakes increases the chance of survival.

-Although people are commonly bitten by dangerous snakes in Australia, the actual number of deaths is actually very low, due to antivenines and medical procedures.
+Although people are commonly bitten by dangerous snakes in Australia, the actual number of deaths is actually very low, due to antivenines and

-©2015 John Fowler and John Hollister.
+Copyright 2022 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.
-(NOTE:- No permission is needed to link to this web page)

 Note Content provided by other contributors cannot be used without their permission.